-Is Improper Dispose of Used Engine Oil Harmful?
+Is Improper Disposal of Used Engine Oil Harmful?

 Improper Dispose of Used Engine Oil Harmful

-• It is possible that oil dropped down storm drains, or into the soil could be absorbed into the soil or water sources and pollute the waterways, lakes, and even the underground water sources which render these water bodies unfit to be used for drinking.
+• It may so happen that oil falls from storm drains or into the ground, might be ingested by the soil or water sources, and contaminate the water bodies, lakes, and even the groundwater sources, which make such water bodies unfit for use as drinking water.

-• Oil engine used poses dangers to the environment as well as legal when not properly recycled and collected There are many areas with strict laws on this subject. failing to follow these rules could result in severe costs or even legal actions from local authorities.
+• Used oil engine is harmful to the environment as well as illegal if not recycled and collected in the right way.
+There are many areas where there are severe laws to this effect.
+Failure to comply with these can bring about huge costs or even legal actions from local authorities.

 Can Used Engine Oil be Recycled?